jjvanzon/Circular-Language-Spec/2. Broader View/1. Language/2. Fundamental Principles/Fundamental Principles.md

 Fundamental Principles,
 Low and high coupling,
 2010-04-16

-Actually designing a system in which one component

-uses a very sober set of member of another component,

-thus limiting the number of connections in the design.
+Actually designing a system in which one component uses a very sober set of member of another component, thus limiting the number of connections in the design.

 It is not the interface that solves it, but the fact that you use a sober set of members.

-The actual low degree of connections from one module to the other

-makes it low coupling regarless of an interface being in between or not.
+The actual low degree of connections from one module to the other makes it low coupling regarless of an interface being in between or not.

 JJ

 About coupling,
 2010-04-16

 http://martinfowler.com/ieeeSoftware/coupling.pdf

 JJ

 Coupling,
 2010-04-16

 There are more definitions to low coupling:

-\- Using a mutual interface for multiple types of objects,

-`   `so that the consumer is not bound to the classes, but to the interface.
+- Using a mutual interface for multiple types of objects, so that the consumer is not bound to the classes, but to the interface.

-\- To prevent having to change n things, you let them refer to a bridging 1 thing,

-`   `that connects to the targeted resource.
+- To prevent having to change n things, you let them refer to a bridging 1 thing, that connects to the targeted resource.

-\- You can separate things into layers so that people of different disciplines can

-`   `work on the layer they specialized in.
+- You can separate things into layers so that people of different disciplines can work on the layer they specialized in.

-\- When you want to keep storage separated from presentation,

-`   `possibly allowing multiple representations of the same data,

-`   `and you want to be able to change the data model.
+- When you want to keep storage separated from presentation, possibly allowing multiple representations of the same data, and you want to be able to change the data model.

-`   `(At one point the data model changes so much you can not

-`    `prevent the interface of the bridge to change or even the user interface to change,

-`    `or you are going to have to keep your data model backwards compatible,

-`    `something that you were trying to work around with the bridge.)
+  (At one point the data model changes so much you can not prevent the interface of the bridge to change or even the user interface to change, or you are going to have to keep your data model backwards compatible, something that you were trying to work around with the bridge.)

-So simply trying to make things that are actually independent on eachother,

-sort of independent of changes to the dependency, you build a bridge between them.
+So simply trying to make things that are actually independent on eachother, sort of independent of changes to the dependency, you build a bridge between them.
 It does require additional code, additional connections and wiring, adds complexity.
 I would not recommend putting a bridge between any two objects.
 That would create incredible complexity.
 How is that going to help you change the code?
 So you have to apply this when it is useful.

 I can imagine that an ESB allows you to define interfaces / adapters between any two resources.
 Or offer the same interface to multiple programs or the give multiple resources the same interface, or create bridges between systems.

 JJ

 Coupling,
 2010-04-16

 More brainstorming.
 All this bridging has nothing to do with the cohesion they often talk about.

 JJ

 Fundamental Principles,
 2010-04-20

-To analyse if something is used anymore by executing a search,

-when you an extra data access layer in between you can not easily see if something is no longer used or not.
+To analyse if something is used anymore by executing a search, when you an extra data access layer in between you can not easily see if something is no longer used or not.

 JJ